Frequently Asked Questions

 I work 9-5, are you available nights or weekends?

-We reserve these periods for family time.
-Our regular schedule is Monday – Friday with an inspection at 8:30am and another at 12:30pm
+Our regular schedule is Monday – Friday with an inspection at 8:30am and another at 12:30pm, we typically have some flexibility with start times.

 Can you get me in on short notice I only have X days to get my inspection done?

 Yes.
-Short notice is routine in the home inspection industry, it’s common for buyers to need an inspection completed quickly.
+Short notice is routine in the home inspection industry, it’s common for buyers to need an inspection completed within 7 days.

 Can a property fail an inspection?